winsonfzyang/DeViS/README.md

 **Export Plots**.
 Once a plot is saved in the **Scatter/Regression Plot** tab by providing a name and hitting the **Save plot** star button it will become available for exporting.
 You can export in portrait, landscape and multiple plots per page.

 ### Installation and running DEViS
 You can download DEViS using the Clone or download button.
-You do not have to install RStudio to run DEViS.
-You can install R (link to download <a href="https://cran.r-project.org/">here</a>) and use it to run DEViS.
-Once you have installed R, open it an type the code below, depending on where you have downloaded DEViS into.
+You would also have to install RStudio (link to download <a href="https://www.rstudio.com/products/rstudio/download/#download">here</a>), and R (link to download <a href="https://cran.r-project.org/">here</a>) to run DEViS.
+Once you have installed R and RStudio, open a terminal or command prompt an type the code below, depending on where you have downloaded DEViS into.

 ```
 Rscript <directory>/run_github.R